AustinNich/reading-notes/texteditors-terminals.md

 ----

 ### What is a text editor?
 A text editor is a program that can be used in several different ways.
-In my situation, it is what I am using to develpe **this web page**!.
+In my situation, it is what I am using to develpe **this web page**!
 How can you access a text edditor?
 Text edditors are very easy to get!
 You can simply download and install what ever editor you perfer to your computer or use one that is local to a website like GitHub.
 Selecting a text editor can be very improtant because it is the main tool that you will use in development!

 ### What should you look for in a text editor?
  While there are several different types of text edditors to use, it is vital to look into your options.
 When considering a text editor you will have to weigh out differnt factors like: